cuhHub/Noir/docs/tutorials/callbacks-1.md

 ---------- Creating a class

 ---@class Person: NoirClass <-- For intellisense
+---@field New fun(self: Person, name: string, occupation: string): Person <-- so the Lua extension thinks Person:New() returns a Person and not a NoirClass
 ---@field name string The name of this person
 ---@field occupation string The occupation of this person local Person = Noir.Class("Person")